How Healthcare Data Integration Improves the Patient Experience

 On the business side, experts further argue that use of the word “consumer” wrongly denotes that, somehow, excessive consumer demand is to blame for the high cost of healthcare in the U.S., or “wrongly assumes that healthcare is a ‘market’” by any of the word’s typical definitions.

 As patient expectations shift across the continuum of care, there is one thing most healthcare organizations agree on: producing a better patient experience.
 And there are some essential ways we can better utilize data to deliver on these goals.
 So what are they?
-When it comes to each of the touch-points along their healthcare journeys, what do patients want more of?
+We will start with healthcare data integration.

 Did you know: